ChaosGroup/vray_gltf/README.md

 The V-Ray glTF scripts are command-line only; there is no GUI and all options must be passed on the command line.

+Use the --help option to list all possible options and their values.

 ## Supported features

 The glTF parser supports glTF 2.0 with the following extensions: